Dollinger Family Fund

 The Extend Our Happiness Fund assists people with food, weight, and body-image issues and/or eating disorders.

-Joan Barnes and Steve Strauss married in 1996 and started this fund in honor of their union and the happiness it brought them.
+Joan Barnes and Steve Strauss z”l married in 1996.
+The caring couple established this fund in honor of their union and the happiness it brought them.

 A longtime JFCS friend and a former member of our Board of Directors, Joan had recovered from a life-limiting and -threatening eating disorder.
-Their named continuity fund was established to help others struggling with these same issues.
+Their Named Endowment Fund was dedicated to helping others struggling with these same issues.

-Within a year of their wedding, Steve began to experience strokes, which became increasingly serious over the course of a few years.
-Eventually, his… Read More
+Within a year of their wedding, Steve began to experience strokes, which became increasingly serious over the course of a few… Read More

 Posted by Admin on February 10, 2012